bbc/simorgh/.github/CODE_OF_CONDUCT.md

 Examples of behaviour that contributes to a positive environment for our community include:

-- Demonstrating empathy and kindness toward other people
+- Respect different opinions, perspectives, and experiences
-- Being respectful of differing opinions, viewpoints, and experiences
+- Giving and appreciating constructive feedback
-- Giving and gracefully accepting constructive feedback
+- Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-- Accepting responsibility and apologising to those affected by our mistakes, and learning from the experience
+- Focusing on what is best for us as individuals and the overall community
-- Focusing on what is best not just for us as individuals, but for the overall community
+- Demonstrating kindness toward other people

 Examples of unacceptable behaviour include: